 The average alcohol concentration in a DWI case is between 0.15 and 0.16 according to data released by the Minnesota Department of Public Safety.

 Opting to refuse the test can trigger being held in jail significantly longer following an arrest because test refusal is a gross misdemeanor offense.
-If a first-time offender submits to the test and the result is 0.16 to 0.19, he will be charged with a misdemeanor DWI and will either be released from jail promptly or will not be booked into jail at all.

 Should a Driver with a Prior DWI Conviction or DWI License Revocation within the Previous 10 Years Ever Refuse Testing?